agrawal-rohit/grimoire/CONTRIBUTING.md

 git push origin v1.2.3
 ```

-CI will publish it to npm as the stable `latest` version.
-Done.
+CI will publish it to npm as the stable `latest` version, update the `CHANGELOG.md` and `package.json` version.

 ### Things to Remember

 - Keep `package.json` version at `0.0.0` in the repo — never bump it manually
 - Don't commit version changes — CI handles that during release
 - Tag format matters: `v1.2.3` for stable, `v1.2.3-rc.1` for pre-releases
-- Tags are immutable once pushed
+- [npm trusted publishing](https://docs.npmjs.com/trusted-publishers) must be configured on npmjs.com

 ## Dependencies